Vicky Aisha Sports Skimpy Swimsuit While Doing Splits On A Beach In Throwback Photo

 On Wednesday, April 8, Australian model Vicky Aisha shared a particularly cheeky photo with her 2.2 million Instagram followers.

 The tantalizing picture was taken on a beach at an undisclosed location.
 A beautiful body of water and numerous rocks can be seen in the background.
-Vicky showed off her flexibility by doing a side split in wet sand.
-She leaned forward and placed her hands on the ground.
-The Instagram influencer turned her head and looked off into the distance, with her mouth slightly open.
+Vicky showed off her flexibility by doing a side split in wet sand, leaning forward and placing her hands on the ground.
+The influencer turned her head and looked off into the distance, her mouth slightly open.

-Vicky sizzled in a teal two-piece that consisted of a cropped long-sleeved swim top and a pair of barely-there bottoms that left little to the imagination.
-The skimpy swimsuit put Vicky’s pert derriere and long, lean legs on full display.
+Vicky sizzled in a teal two-piece that featured a cropped long-sleeved swim top and a pair of bottoms that left little to the imagination.
+The skimpy swimsuit put her pert derriere and long, lean legs on full display.
 Fans were also able to get a good view of her sizable black ink thigh tattoo.

-She styled her platinum blond hair in a top knot bun and enhanced her already gorgeous features with a full face of makeup.
-The striking application included subtle contour, glowing highlighter, sculpted eyebrows, voluminous lashes, and nude lipstick.
+The model styled her platinum blond hair in a top knot bun and enhanced her already gorgeous features with a full face of makeup.
+The application included subtle contour, glowing highlighter, sculpted eyebrows, voluminous lashes, and nude lipstick.

-In the caption, the social media sensation noted that the photo was taken at an earlier date.
+In the caption, Vicky noted that the photo was taken at an earlier date.
 She also asked followers how they would have reacted if they had happened upon her in such a provocative pose.

 Many of her admirers took the time to answer her question in the comments section.